 Sheet Pan Harissa Chicken With Chickpeas and Sweet Potatoes

-The Prep Time: Allot 15 minutes to chop up and season the veggies and the chicken before tossing everything onto a pan and cooking for 40 minutes.
+The Prep Time: Allot 15 minutes to chop up and season the veggies and chicken before tossing everything into a pan.
+Bake in the oven for 40 minutes.

 Crunchy Barbecue Chickpea Lettuce Wraps

-The Recipe: Simply toss chickpeas in a dry rub of smoked paprika, garlic powder, and onion powder before roasting them in the oven for 20 minutes.
-Toss in barbecue sauce before dividing among individual leaves of lettuce to make these crunchy barbecue chickpea lettuce wraps by How Sweet Eats are ready to serve.
+Why We Love It: Simply toss chickpeas in a dry rub of smoked paprika, garlic powder, and onion powder before roasting them in the oven for 20 minutes.
+Toss in barbecue sauce, wrap in lettuce leaves, and these crunchy barbecue-chickpea lettuce wraps by How Sweet Eats are ready to serve.
 They're great for weeknight dinners, and if you make a few extras, they preserve well in the fridge for lunch over a few days.

-The Prep Time: Ready in under 30 minutes (with 10 minutes devoted to prep time and assembly), these lettuce wraps couldn't be easier to make.
+The Prep Time: Ready in under 30 minutes (with 10 minutes for prep time and assembly), these lettuce wraps couldn't be easier to make.

 Crispy Chickpea Wedge Salad With Avocado Ranch

-The Recipe: A healthy take on a classic, this crispy chickpea wedge salad swaps bacon for chickpeas and boasts a creamy avocado ranch dressing instead of buttermilk blue cheese dressing.
+Why We Love It: A healthy take on a classic, this crispy chickpea wedge salad by How Sweet Eats swaps bacon for chickpeas and boasts a creamy avocado-ranch dressing instead of buttermilk blue cheese dressing.
 This recipe makes four generous portions, so it's great for storing extras to save for future meals.

-The Prep Time: The chickpeas need to bake in the oven for 40 minutes to reach peak crispiness.
-Make the creamy avocado dressing in the meantime for an under-45 meal.
+The Prep Time: The chickpeas need to bake in the oven for about 30 minutes to reach peak crispiness.
+Make the creamy avocado dressing in the meantime for a quick meal.

 Cauliflower Salad With Roasted Chickpeas, Radicchio, and Chervil

 The Prep Time: With a little help from a food processor, this healthy salad comes together in about 30 minutes (a high-speed blender also works fine).
 A squeeze of fresh lemon before serving brightens up the entire dish.